kaiadachi/dotfiles/README.md

 Installing packages, applications for MacOS will be by brew
 Expanding dotfiles, plugins will be by make

-Initialize = Do only the first time for installing
+Initialize: Do only the first time for installing
-Update = Change setting or add plugins
+Update: Change setting or add plugins
-Clean = Delete what was born from this repository
+Clean: Delete what was born from this repository

 # First Settings